White-Hat-007/Cyber-Security-Internship---TASK-2/README.md

 - **Spoofed From Address:** `security-update@micros0ft-support.com`
 - **Suspicious Domain:** Not a verified Microsoft domain.

-### 📸 Screenshots:
+---

+## 🖼️ Full Email Body (Visual Reference)

+To maintain formatting integrity, the phishing email body is provided below as an image:

-- `Microsoft Phishing Email Example.png` – Shows spoofed sender.
+- `Microsoft Phishing Email Example.png` — Displays the complete body of the phishing email for visual analysis.
-- `MxToolbox Header Analyzed.png` – Confirms phishing characteristics.

 ---